codatio/codat-docs/blog/240227-qbd-connector.md

 ---
-title: "2024-02-27: Introducing the new QuickBooks Desktop connector"
+title: "Introducing the new QuickBooks Desktop connector"
 date: "2024-02-27"
 tags: ["Product", "Update", "QuickBooks Desktop"]
 authors: pzaichkina
 ---

 We’ve released a new QuickBooks Desktop connector that provides an improved user journey and best-in-class linking experience.

 <!--truncate-->

 ## What's new?

-We’ve released a new QuickBooks Desktop connector that provides an improved user journey and best-in-class linking experience.
 With this release, we have:

 - Migrated to our next-generation architecture, which provides more resilient data acquisition.
 - Simplified the linking journey for your small business customers.